zdsman/fsetgrp-api/README.md

 ```
 No result details

-#### Required Assignments
+#### Enabling Assignments
-Both of the following assignments are required:
-- `fset:grp:assignment:*:fset-group-resource-admin:*:g-<groupId>:*` - Does not exist in Access Maps
+- AND
+  - OR
+    - `fset:grp:assignment:*:fset-group-admin:*:g-<groupId>:*`
+    - `fset:grp:assignment:*:fset-group-admin:*:o-*:*`
   - `fset:grp:assignment:*:product-account-owner:*:o-*:ExpertContributor` - May need a new level for this.

 ### Add User to a Group
-Add a user to a group and associate the user to one or more assignments.
+Add a user to a group and granting the user to one or more assignments.
 The user may already be part of the group in which case only assignmens will be added.
-Assignments are idempotent and will be regenerated in the FSETGrp IDP.
+Assignments are idempotent.

+Granting a user an assignment does not guarentee the permission are approved.

 An error will be returned under the following conditions:
 1. Invalid group specified
 2. Invalid user specified
 3. The caller does not have an enabling assignment to add users
 4. One or more specified assignments are not present in the group
-5. One or more specified assignments are invalid

 ```
-add_user_to_group(GroupFri='string', UserFri='string', Assignments=['string'])
+add_user_to_group(GroupFri='string', UserId='string', Assignments=['string'])
 ```
 #### Parameters
 - **GroupFri** - FRI of the group to which the user will be added
-- **UserFri** - FRI of the user being added
+- **UserId** - Id of the user being added
 - **Assignments** - List of individual assignment FRIs.

 #### Response
 ```
 { 'UserAssignmentInfo' : {
-    'UserFri' : 'string',
+    'UserId' : 'string',
     'GroupFri' : 'string',
     'GroupName' : 'string',
     'Assignments' : [